blake1ward/portfolio/room-status.md

 ---

 The room status tab has a table of all the rooms in the hotel that you have assigned to housekeepers.
-You can use this window to conveniently change the statuses of housekeeper’s rooms.
+You can use this window to conveniently change room statuses.

 <img src="/portfolio/images/statuso.png" alt="search-overview">